tinrab/bomboni/README.md

-# Bomboni: Common Utilities Library for Rust
+# Bomboni: Utility Library for Rust